R3x/syzkaller/docs/netbsd.md

 	$ ./build.sh -m amd64 -U -T ../tools -D ../dest distribution
 	```

-Now you can see the distribution build at

 ## Installing and building Syzkaller on Linux Host

 1. Install all the dependencies for Syzkaller (Go distribution can be downloaded from https://golang.org/dl/)